-“Spend a few minutes a day gently sniffing familiar aromas, such as lemon, clove, eucalyptus and rose.
-Smell training seems to help 30 to 40 percent of people improve their ability to detect odor,” says Janet M. Pinto, an otolaryngologist and associate professor of surgery at the University of Chicago.
+“Spend a few minutes a day gently sniffing familiar aromas, such as lemon, clove, eucalyptus, and rose.
+Smell training seems to help 30 to 40 percent of people improve their ability to detect an odor,” says Janet M. Pinto, an otolaryngologist and associate professor of surgery at the University of Chicago.

 Be sure to talk with your health care professional if you find that age-related changes in smell are affecting your quality of life or safety.

 References and more reading material on the loss of our senses with age: